Chapter 5 - LOT

 “Nevertheless, fated inheritor, while you may not be a member of the Golden Flame Clan, Wyrmblight has accepted you as his master, and you shall receive my inheritance.”

-“This shall be the last you see of my living spirit, till you reach the state of One Sword, One Man.
+“This shall be the last you see of my living spirit, untill you reach the state of One Sword, One Man.
 Remember my name.
 I am Dobraine Forsworn, the Sundering Monarch.
 You have now become this old man’s last disciple.”

 “Bear my name well.”